AmrishM/blog/README.md

-Repo for hosting simple htmls for blogs and other purposes
+A place for hosting simple blogs and other simple notices.